andreavecy/shoppe/README.md

 ## Contribution

-If you'd like to help with this project, please get in touch with me.
-The best place is on Twitter (@adamcooke) or by e-mail to adam@atechmedia.com.
+If you want to help with this project, please contact me. to my email (andreavecino94@gmail.com) if you want to get in touch with the original creator, communicate with him through Twitter (@adamcooke) or by email at adam@atechmedia.com.

 ## License